 Other non-compulsory or extra-curricular charges which are charged and itemised separately include music tuition, charter bus, VET/VCAL, overseas and interstate trips, etc.

 All fees must be paid for the enrolment to continue at the College.
-The College has the discretion to allow or not allow a child to participate in optional extracurricular College events while fees remain due and payable.
+The College does not allow a child to participate in optional extracurricular College events while fees remain due and payable.

 Fee Collection